Galaxies99/alpha-protein/README.md

 You can also download the prepared dataset from [Baidu Netdisk](https://pan.baidu.com/s/1XJ5o8TTQT7HFG4w3XcMR7w) (Extract Code: fcjv), which does not need the previous preparation process.

+Our dataset provides the precision matrix (PRE) of size `L * L * 441`, and ground-truth labels of `L * L * 10`.
+Notice that our dataset is a 10-class classification task, rather than the traditional binary classification task in protein contact-map prediction.
+Specifically, our dataset divide the distance into ten categories, namely 0-4Å, 4-6Å, 6-8Å, ..., 18-20Å, >20Å, instead of the traditional two categories 0-8Å and >8Å.
+Therefore, our datasets are a more challenging task.

 You can also prepare your own datasets, see [docs/data_preparation.md](docs/data_preparation.md) for details.

 ## Pretrained Models